Voltage and Current Source

 Resonance in Series RLC Circuit

 Three branches in an electrical network can be connected in numbers of forms but most common among them is either star or delta form.
-In delta connection three branches are so connected that they form a closed loop that is they are mesh connected.
-As these three branches are connected nose to tail they forms an triangular closed loop, this configuration is referred as delta connection.
-On the other hand when either terminal of three branches are connected to a common point to form a Y like pattern is known as star connection.
-But these star and delta connections can be transformed from one form to other.
-For simplifying complex network, it is often required delta to star or star to delta transformation.
+In delta connection, three branches are so connected, that they form a closed loop.
+As these three branches are connected nose to tail, they form a triangular closed loop, this configuration is referred as delta connection.
+On the other hand, when either terminal of three branches is connected to a common point to form a Y like pattern is known as star connection.
+But these star and delta connections can be transformed from one form to anoother.
+For simplifying complex network, delta to star or star to delta transformation is often required.

 Delta - Star Transformation